SQream/sqream_docs/connecting_to_sqream/client_drivers/Kafka/index.rst

 Kafka Connector Installation and Configuration
 ==============================================

-Before you configure the Kafka Connector, make sure that Kafka and Zookeeper are both running.
+Ensure that both Kafka and Zookeeper are running before starting the configuration of the Kafka Connector.

 Kafka Connector workflow: